Library Frequently Asked Questions

 - How do I donate gifts to the Library?

-Contact the Library Director, Becky Ryder [email protected], to discuss in-kind donations of books, journals, photographs, art and/or artifacts.
+Contact the Library Director, Roda Ferraro at [email protected], to discuss in-kind donations of books, journals, photographs, art and/or artifacts.
 All gifts are documented by a Deed of Gift signed by the donor and the Library representative.
 The Library does not provide appraisals.

 - Can I bring my own scanner or camera to the Library?